WalletWasabi/WabiSabi/explainer.md

 # Output Registration

 After all inputs have been registered, users can now use their envelopes to register output amounts.
+The following steps are also repeated once per output.

-For each output a user will put on yet another fake moustache, come into the coordinator's office, and place an arbitrary combination of envelopes on the scale.
+Theuser will put on yet another fake moustache, come into the coordinator's office, and place an arbitrary combination of envelopes on the scale.

 The coordinator checks that the seals are authentic, and then to ensure that the envelopes can't be used again or weighed individually, they are